Editor’s Note: This post was updated on September 10, 2018, for accuracy and comprehensiveness. It was originally published on August 1, 2017.

-You try to exercise most days, but then you skip a workout.
-Maybe that one workout turns into three….and before you know it, three weeks have passed you by without one day of exercise.
-Like many who take a workout break, you wonder: “Have I lost my fitness level?” or “How long before I’m out of shape?”
+You try to go to the gym most days, but then you decide to take a rest day.
+Maybe a rest day turns into a few days off….and before you know it, three weeks have passed you by without one day of exercise.
+Like many who take a workout break, you wonder: “Have I lost my muscles?” or “How long before I’m out of shape?”

-There are lots of reasons to take a break from your workout routine -- vacation, harsh weather, work demands, family obligations, or just not feeling challenged to name a few.
-Even the most dedicated fitness enthusiast may be forced to stop for a while due to illness or injury.
+There are lots of reasons to take a break from your workout routine — vacation, harsh weather, work demands, family obligations, etc. Even the most dedicated fitness enthusiast may be forced to stop for a while due to sore muscles, illness, or injury.

-You shouldn’t push yourself to work out every day without a break because your body needs rest and recovery days to repair and strengthen itself between workouts.
-According to the American Council on Exercise (ACE), training recovery is a critical component of an exercise program, and for most exercisers, this consists of one to three days of rest depending on intensity of the activity.
+You shouldn’t push yourself to work out every day without a break because your body needs rest and recovery days to repair muscle fibers and strengthen itself between workouts.
+According to the American Council on Exercise (ACE), training recovery is a critical component of an exercise program, and for most people, this consists of one to three days of rest depending on intensity of the activity.

 However, if you go beyond a week without activity, you begin to experience the effects of “detraining” (also called deconditioning), a phenomenon in which you lose the beneficial effects of training.
 As opposed to rest and recovery, detraining is an extended rest interval that results in reduced physical fitness.

 The good news is that deconditioning is reversible once you get active again.
-This article discusses the variables that affect loss of fitness, how detraining affects your body, ways you can minimize fitness losses during a detraining period, and how you can regain your fitness level.
+This article discusses the variables that affect loss of fitness, how detraining affects your body, ways you can minimize losses during a detraining period, and how you can regain your previous level.

 The extent of fitness loss you experience depends on several variables, including the length of your exercise layoff, your age, and your level of fitness.

-In general, just two weeks of detraining can lead to significant declines in physical fitness.
-A study from the Journal of Applied Physiology concluded that just a fourteen-day break significantly reduces cardiovascular fitness, lean muscle mass, and insulin sensitivity.
+In general, just two weeks of detraining can lead to significant decline in physical fitness.
+A study from the Journal of Applied Physiology concluded that just a fourteen-day break significantly reduces cardiovascular endurance, lean muscle mass, and insulin sensitivity.

 As people age, aerobic capacity, muscle quality, as well as agility naturally decline.
 It is important to exercise and stay active as you get older to preserve functional fitness.
 One study looked at the effects of detraining on elderly adults, both short and long term, and found that losses in fitness gains are compounded as you age.
 It’s important to track how your body is changing as you age because the loss in muscle mass and strength can decline rapidly, and soon even daily life activities suddenly become more difficult.

 The more fit you are, the longer it can take for your body to get out of shape.
-For example, trained athletes tend to experience more gradual declines during detraining than new exercisers.
+For example, trained athletes tend to experience more gradual declines during detraining than your regular gym goer.
 For someone who works out a few times a week and is “moderately fit”, it may take two to four weeks to see significant detraining effects.
 Someone who is training more intensely will take longer to experience de-conditioning.

 When you stop exercising, many physiological changes occur.
 You begin to lose the cardiovascular gains you’ve made, such as your heart’s ability to pump blood more efficiently, your body’s improved capability to use carbohydrates for fuel, and your muscles’ enhanced capacity to process oxygen.
 Any improvements you’ve seen with your blood pressure, cholesterol levels, and blood sugar may diminish.
-If you’ve been strength training, gains in muscle size, strength, and endurance will taper off.
+You may experience some weight gain.
+If you’ve been strength training, the gains in muscle size, strength, and endurance you worked so hard for will taper off.

 It is well known that working out is good for your heart – it becomes more efficient pumping blood, and as a result, getting oxygen to the rest of your body.
 When you go a few weeks without physical activity, your heart not only begins losing its ability to handle extra blood flow, your body’s ability to effectively use oxygen, referred to as VO2 max, declines.

 What does this mean for you?
-After a few weeks of sitting around rather than being active, you’ll find yourself out of breath quicker with routine activity, such as climbing some stairs.
+After a few weeks of sitting around rather than being active, you’ll starting losing your and cardio and find yourself out of breath after climbing that flight of stairs.

-A detraining period of 12 weeks results in decreased muscle mass and strength, although the muscles can return to pretraining levels.
-The good news is that retraining can occur more quickly as a result of a concept known as “muscle memory.”
+A detraining period of 12 weeks results in decreased muscle mass and muscular strength, although the muscles can return to pretraining levels.
+The good news is that retraining can occur more quickly as a result of a concept known as “muscle memory”.

 While strength performance may be maintained for up to four weeks of detraining, power and endurance may decline significantly in this time period as found in one study.
 In another study, postmenopausal women trained with resistance bands for twelve weeks and found a significant adverse effect on their muscle power during a four-week detraining period.